Lolliedieb/lolMiner-releases/README.md

 |  --pl arg (=*)  | The power limit used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --fan arg (=*)  | The % of the fan used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --no-oc-reset  |  To avoid reset the overclock settings applied when ending the miner |

+### lolMiner 1.81

+_Changes_
+- Added support to mine Heavyhash-Pyrin (-a PYRIN) on Nvidia Turing and newer / AMD Navi and newer.
+Fee is 1%.
+Note: requires a Pyrin stratum pool or adjusted stratum bridge.
+Please keep an eye open on those.
+- Added support to dual mine EthashB3 and Heavyhash-Pyrin on Nvidia Turing and newer / AMD Navi and newer.
+Fee is 1% + 1%
+- Added support to dual mine EthashB3 and Heavyhash-Karlsen on AMD RX 5000 series.

 ### lolMiner 1.80a